Associated Students of The College of Idaho (ASCI)

-The College of Idaho RPG club exists to serve those who enjoy playing tabletop RPGs and similar games by helping players connect with gaming groups on campus, as well as setting up club-wide games, offering GM training sessions, and, ideally, providing access to otherwise unavailable source materials for player use.
+The College of Idaho RPG Club exists to serve those who enjoy playing tabletop RPGs and similar games by helping players connect with gaming groups on campus, we well as setting up club-wide games, offering GM training sessions, and, ideally, providing access to otherwise unavailable source materials for player use.

 Contact: Rainier Barrett

 Scarlet Masque Theatre Club

 The Scarlet Masque organization will serve to foster independent exploration and development in the area of theatre arts.
 This can include but is not limited to: performances of one-act plays, original works, one-person showcases, Senior Projects, improvisation events, etc.

 Strahorn Study Group

 Students who are looking for help with research, ideas, papers, and homework can have access to a support group of students studying similar topics.

 Contact: Madai Montes

 Members of College of Idaho Students for Life work to educate and save lives through promoting a deeper respect for human life.
 In furtherance of these goals, members seek to promote respect for life at The College of Idaho and in the surrounding community, to educate and help those in need obtain resources affirming the choice of life, and to work with others who share common goals.